docker/docs/engine/security/security.md

  - and many others.

-This means that even if an intruder manages to escalate to root within a container, it will be much harder to do serious damage, or to escalate to the host.
+This means that even if an intruder manages to escalate to root within a container, it is much harder to do serious damage, or to escalate to the host.

-This won't affect regular web apps; but malicious users will find that the arsenal at their disposal has shrunk considerably!
+This won't affect regular web apps, but reduces the vectors of attack by malicious users considerably.
 By default Docker drops all capabilities except [those needed](https://github.com/moby/moby/blob/master/oci/defaults.go#L14-L30), a whitelist instead of a blacklist approach.
 You can see a full list of